llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

 The `load_in_4bit` and `load_in_8bit` arguments are deprecated and will be removed in the future versions.
 Please, pass a `BitsAndBytesConfig` object in `quantization_config` argument instead.

-Let's see how much memory each model takes up
+We see how much memory each of the models occupies

 model.get_memory_footprint()/(1024**3), model_8bit.get_memory_footprint()/(1024**3)